FAQs about DWeb Camp

 A: Good question!
 Navarro is renting deluxe tents which come with a queen and single mattress & furnishings.
 There are also private cabins to rent.

-We will have spaces for RVs for $250/space, with electrical hookup.
+We will have spaces for RVs, unfortunately with no hookups.
 Online, RV rental prices range from $100/night to $300+ for RVs that sleep 6.

 A: Over the years our family programming has expanded.
 This year we plan to have two family coordinators, both of them experienced arts educators.
 You can expect a mix of science experiments, storytelling, martial arts, guest speakers, art projects, and a great cohort of parents to hang with.